Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 My healthcare professional has stopped prescribing my GLP-1 RAs why is this?

-- There may be supply issues, meaning that your medication is no longer available or likely to be out of stock for some time.
-There is a national shortage of these medications.
-Healthcare professionals are going to be reviewing people for alternative treatment where needed.
+2. There may be supply issues, meaning that your medication is no longer available or may be out of stock for some time.
+There is a national shortage of these medications expected to last until the beginning of January 2025.
+Healthcare professionals have been reviewing people for alternative treatment where needed.

-- You may have been previously prescribed this medication for an “off-label” use – these medications are only licensed for glucose management in type 2 diabetes (except for Wegovy).
+3. You may have been previously prescribed this medication for an “off-label” use – these medications are only licensed for glucose management in type 2 diabetes (except for Wegovy and Mounjaro).

 Can I be switched onto a different GLP-1 RA?